markdownlint/markdownlint/RULES.md

 Rationale: Aside from asthetic reasons, some parsers, including kramdown, will not parse headers that don't have a blank line before, and will parse them as regular text.

+## MD022 - Headers must start at the beginning of the line

+This rule is triggered when a header is indented by one or more spaces:

+    Some text

+      # Indented header

+To fix this, ensure that all headers start at the beginning of the line:

+    Some text

+    # Header

+Rationale: Headers that don't start at the beginning of the line will not be parsed as headers, and will instead appear as regular text.